Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 1. Regular Chin Ups

-A chin up is an exercise where the palms facing towards the body (overhand or pronated grip) while gripping the bar.
+A chin-up is an exercise where the palms face toward the body (overhand or pronated grip) while gripping the bar.

 This grip targets the biceps more than the back and shoulders.

-- Grip the pull-up bar with your palms facing towards you and use a narrow grip.
+- Grip the pull-up bar with your palms facing toward you and use a narrow grip.

 - Hang from the bar with your arms fully extended and shoulders pulled down and back.